MicrosoftDocs/win32-pr.de-de/desktop-src/wpd_sdk/wpd-content-type-all.md

 ## <a name="typical-resources"></a>Typische Ressourcen

-Diese Objekte Hosten in der Regel keine Ressourcen.
+Diese Objekte hosten in der Regel keine Ressourcen.

 ## <a name="related-topics"></a>Zugehörige Themen